January 9, 2023

-The lists above feature 19 of the best Slack apps out there today.
-We tried to put together a broad collection of apps and integrations that offer something for most organizations.
-But there’s still a good chance that we’re missing something that would work great for you.
+The lists above feature 19 of the best Slack apps/integrations out there today.
+We tried to put together a broad collection of apps and integrations that offer something for most organizations, including the best free Slack apps, for smaller teams with a limited tech budget.
+But there’s still a good chance that we’re missing some app or Slack integration that would work great for you.

 If there are tools you use that aren’t on the list of integrations above, check out their site or the Slack app directory to see if there’s a Slack integration available.
 In most cases, you’ll find there is.